-At the heart of Vision Zero is the belief that no one should be killed or seriously injured whilst using the road network within the SERP's area.
+At the heart of Vision Zero is the belief that no one should be killed or seriously injured while using the road network within the SERP's area.

-5. Network Hierarchies
+Network Hierarchies

-Categorising assets based on their level of importance enables investment to be prioritised where outcomes will benefit the maximum number of users, thereby achieving value for money.
+Categorising assets based on their level of strategic importance enables investment to be prioritised where outcomes will benefit the maximum number of users, thereby achieving value for money.

-5.1.
-Road Hierarchy
+5.1 Road Hierarchy

-A new road hierarchy was identified and introduced in 2013.
-This means that roads were divided into routes relative to their importance in terms of enabling economic activity and access to key services and destinations.
+The current road hierarchy was identified and introduced in 2013.
+Roads were divided into routes relative to their strategic importance in terms of enabling economic activity and access to key services and destinations.
 This process created a strategic County Routes network comprising Priority 1 (PR1) and Priority 2 (PR2) roads, with the remaining network categorised as Local Roads.
 It is the County Routes network which provides the main arteries for the flow of commerce, goods and people, and therefore carries high volumes of traffic through and around the County.